Southeast Chicago Historical Society&The Exit Zero Projectpresent

 History is made through the objects we save and the stories we tell about them.

 History is often told from the viewpoint of the powerful.
 For most of us, however, history is bound up with the everyday objects we save and the stories we tell that give them meaning.
-The Southeast Chicago Archive and Storytelling Project highlights a remarkable collection of objects, gathered and preserved by residents of a former industrial region.
+The Southeast Chicago Archive and Storytelling Project highlights a remarkable collection of objects, gathered and preserved by residents of a steel mill community as its industrial base was collapsing.
 Can looking more closely at what has been saved from the past spark conversations and make connections across generations, groups, and geographic regions?
-Can it help us understand the present and rethink the future?
+Can it help us better understand the present and reimagine the future?

 Scroll to Continue